sarah-cic-uk/Code-the-Future/session-5/intro_to_accessibility.md

 <br>

-5. Check your site using the accessibility tools
+5. Check your site using the WAVE Browser Extension (specific to your browser of choice)
-   - Go through the rest of your website using the accessibility tools and see where there are any accessibility issues.
+   - Go through the rest of your website using the WAVE Browser Extensions and see where there are any accessibility issues.<br/>
      Using the resources already shared attempt to fix those issues.
      <br><br>

 ## Resources